-This multi-professional course is intended for students in nursing, physiotherapy, medicine, allied health care workers, and many others, who want to develop new skills and work in an international context.
-The course is organized by Institute for Nursing Studies and Institute for Physiotherapy, UASU Utrecht.
+"This course has without a doubt changed my perspective and understanding of healthcare, and all of us agreed that we felt more equipped to face the healthcare challenges that we may face in the 21st century" (student, 2022).
+This multi-professional course is intended for students in nursing, physiotherapy, medicine, allied health care workers, and many others fields, who want to develop new skills and work in an international context.
+The course is organised by the Institute for Nursing Studies and the Institute for Physiotherapy, UAS Utrecht.
 We will focus on themes as rehabilitation, technology, mental and social health, innovation and designing.
 These topics will be discussed in a multi-disciplinary working environment.

-• Dr. Thijs van Houwelingen, Postdoctoral Researcher and Lecturer in Nursing, Institute for Nursing Studies
+- Dr. Thijs van Houwelingen, Postdoctoral Researcher and Lecturer in Nursing, Institute for Nursing Studies

-• Jasmin Pekaric, MFt, Senior lecturer in Physiotherapy, Rehabilitation and Healthcare Innovation, Institute for Human Movement Studies
+- Jasmin Pekaric, MFt, Senior lecturer in Physiotherapy, Rehabilitation and Healthcare Innovation, Institute for Human Movement Studies

-• Edwin Hagenbeek MSc, Senior Lecturer in Nursing, Director International Affairs, Institute for Nursing Studies
+- Edwin Hagenbeek MSc, Senior Lecturer in Nursing, Director International Affairs, Institute for Nursing Studies

-Equipping students with appropriate competencies for the healthcare challenges in the 21st century, using new technologies and new biological, mental and social perspectives.
+Equipping students with appropriate competencies for healthcare challenges in the 21st century, using new technologies and new biological, mental and social perspectives.